Dávid Betlehem

-Dávid Betlehem (born 4 September 2003) is a Hungarian competitive pool and open water swimmer.
+Dávid Betlehem (born 4 September 2003) is a Hungarian competitive pool and open water swimmer, who won a bronze medal representing Hungary at the 2024 Paris Olympics in the 10 km open water marathon.

 At the 2022 World Aquatics Championships, he won a silver medal in the open water 4×1500 metre team relay.
 At the 2020 European Aquatics Championships, he won a bronze medal in the 5 kilometre open water team relay.
 At the 2022 World Junior Open Water Championships, he won gold medals in the 10 kilometre open water swim and team relay.
 He won the silver medal in the 1500 metre freestyle at the 2021 European Junior Swimming Championships.

 Background

-Betlehem was born 4 September 2003 in Szombathely, Hungary, and trains with coach László Szokolai as part of the Balaton Úszó Klub swim club.
+Betlehem was born 4 September 2003 in Szombathely, Hungary, and has trained primarily with coach László Szokolai as part of the Balaton Úszó Klub swim club.

+In the Fall of 2024, after his August 2024 bronze Olympic medal in Paris, he enrolled briefly at North Carolina State University where he was trained by Head Coach Braden Holloway.
+The University did not support his marathon training, as most of the team were training for standard swim distances, and Betlehem left the University in the late Fall of 2024.
+Though he was eventually banned from training at North Carolina, he was kind and considerate in his public statement about his experience at the University.

 Career

 2018

 At the 2018 FINA World Junior Open Water Swimming Championships, held in September in the Gulf of Eilat by Eilat, Israel, Betlehem won the bronze medal in the 5 kilometre open water swim with a time of 58 minutes and 56.5 seconds, finishing less than three seconds behind gold medalist Aleksandr Stepanov of Russia and one second behind silver medalist Ivan Morgun of Russia.